-Law Enforcement Off the Pavement
+Law Enforcement

-Caring deeply about the people and natural resources of Texas comes naturally to Texas game wardens.
-As commissioned peace officers, they lead the way in conservation enforcement, patrolling the lands and waterways of their communities and enforcing fishing, hunting and boating safety laws.
+Caring deeply about the people and natural and cultural resources of Texas comes naturally to Texas game wardens and park police officers (PPO).
+As commissioned peace officers, game wardens provide leadership in conservation enforcement, patrolling the lands and waterways of their communities and enforcing fishing, hunting and water safety laws.
+Park police officers ensure our parks remain safe for visiting families and outdoor enthusiasts.

 Texas game wardens also assist other law enforcement agencies with apprehending criminals; patrolling the Texas-Mexico border as part of the state's homeland security initiative; investigating environmental crimes; and conducting search-and-rescue operations in the state's bays, lakes and rivers.
 When disasters strike, such as hurricanes and floods, wardens are at the forefront of rendering aid.
+So, too, are our park police officers who have expertise in search and rescue and play an important role in emergency response in surrounding areas.

-Texas game wardens approach law enforcement as a partnership with the public, through the long-established philosophy of Community Oriented Policing (COP).
-This philosophy promotes and supports organizational strategies to address the causes of unlawful activity through problemsolving tactics and officer-community partnerships.
-The COP partnership engenders support for the protection of the state's fish and wildlife resources and for public safety on our Texas waterways.
-Furthermore, game wardens engage with and educate the public through extensive outreach programs.
-ND AND WATER RESOURCES CONSERVATION AND RECREATION PLAN
+TPWD's law enforcement interacts with the public through the long-established philosophy of Community Oriented Policing.
+This philosophy promotes and supports organizational strategies to address the underlying causes of unlawful activity through problem-solving tactics and officercommunity collaboration.
+This helps engender greater support for the protection of the state's fish and wildlife resources and for public safety on our Texas waterways.
+Both game wardens and park police officers take pride in serving on the front lines to represent the agency with our diverse citizenry.
+ND WATER RESOURCES CONSERVATION AND RECREATION PLAN